Living in Europe … often a choice between culture and comfort.

 From the narrative essay collection "Tales Round River Arno".
 First published in May, 2009

-When I left my rather comfortable home in Munich, Germany, seven years ago to live in the historic city of Florence, I had already grown quite attached to the typical German rental standards.
+When I left my rather comfortable home in Munich, Germany, eight years ago to live in the historic city of Florence, I had already grown quite attached to the typical German rental standards.
 And let me tell you, they are great!
 The electric system is superb compared to the Italian one, and in general, most homes you rent in Germany are of pretty high quality, because Germans themselves expect a lot from their landlords and usually get it, too.
 You see, tenants enjoy wide protection by law there.
 This is definitely not true for Italy, unless you are prepared to spend a disgusting amount of money for the roof over your head, and even then you are liable to fall victim to onerous contracts.

 Well, I won't go into WHY I exchanged the cushy German rental paradise for rather challenging Italian dwellings, but it is safe to say that after seven years of living in Italy, surprisingly, I do not want to return.